Skip to main content

 Step-by-Step: Launching a Cloud Android Instance

 1. Choose a provider: Prioritize vendors with transparent privacy policies and uptime SLAs.
-If security is your main concern, compare options in top secure emulator options for iOS in 2025.
+If security is your main concern, compare options in most secure Android emulators for iOS.

 2. Create the workspace: In the provider dashboard, spin up an Android image.
 Start with 2 vCPU, 3 GB RAM, and enable GPU acceleration if offered.